Occupational therapist: With people experiencing chronic pain

+Models

+Occupational therapists can work from a variety of models, both broad and discrete.
+Top-down approaches are considered more broad and focus on the occupation itself while taking into consideration the many contextual factors (environmental, social, cultural, etc.), in comparison to bottom-up approaches which are more narrow or discrete.
+These models include the Person-Environment-Occupation (PEO), Person-Environment-Occupation-Performance (PEOP), Canadian Model of Occupational Performance and Engagement (CMOP-E), Model of Human Occupation (MOHO), and Ecology of Human Performance (EHP).

 Assessment

 In order for an individual or group to receive occupational therapy services they must first be referred by themselves, another health care provider, or through their support system (family, friends) to receive an occupational therapy evaluation.
 As part of the service delivery process, the evaluation consists of the initial occupational profile followed by an analysis of occupational performance.
 Occupational therapy evaluations and occupational therapy assessments are important in determining an individual's skill set or deficiency.
 Through the occupational profile, which is a structured interview of the client, an occupational therapist can identify the client's self-perceived strengths and limitations in participating in daily occupations and help create an individualized treatment plan that addresses the occupations that are meaningful and necessary to the client.
 As part of the occupational profile, an occupational therapist also seeks to identify physical and social supports and barriers to participation.
 Occupational therapists often gather additional information by communicating with the client's support system, which may include a child's parents/guardians, a student's teacher, an adult's spouse/siblings/friends, or a senior's caretaker.
 The analysis of occupational performance may be gathered through standardized assessments, clinical observations of the client performing a set of tasks and activities, and analysis of the physical or social environment and context in which the client performs the occupations.
 Occupational therapist utilize skilled observation simultaneously with evaluation of motor and process skills and the effect on the ability of an individual to perform complex or instrumental and personal activities of daily living (ADLs).
 Occupational therapists are trained in the administration of standardized assessments across the lifespan from infancy to old age, although some standardized assessments require an occupational therapist to gain additional certifications to administer.

-Examples of the types of assessments or skill areas Occupational Therapy Practitioners assess include:
+Examples of the types of assessments or skill areas occupational therapy practitioners assess include: